anasabbdelrahman/CongestionTaxCalculator/README.md

 # Check CongestionTaxCalculator.java class to find the list of dates and assert the results

-# Run the using Spring boot
+# Run the application using Spring boot
 ./mvnw spring-boot:run

 # To calculate the congestion tax fee for a vehicle, send a GET request using Postman or browser in following URL format: